 If you are being underpaid, you should first speak to your employer.
-In some cases you employer may be eligible to apply to the Employee Insurance Agency (UWV) for permission to pay less than the Netherlands’ minimum wage, although you should confirm this.
+In some cases your employer may be eligible to apply to the Employee Insurance Agency (UWV) for permission to pay less than the Netherlands’ minimum wage.
+You should confirm this, though.

-If unsuccessful, you can then take your case to the Inspectorate SZW or a limited jurisdiction judge (anonymously if you wish), although it is advised to first consult a union, legal adviser, legal aid centre or social counsellor.
+If unsuccessful, you can then take your case to the Inspectorate SZW or a limited jurisdiction judge (anonymously if you wish).
+It is advisable to consult a union, legal adviser, legal aid center, or social counsellor first.

 Fines of up to €12,000 will apply if the employer’s payroll records show discrepancies of underpayment.
-Arrears of your oustanding wages must also be paid to you within four weeks, otherwise the Inspectorate SZW can impose a fine of €500 per day, rising up to €40,000, on your employer.
+Arrears of your outstanding wages must also be paid to you within four weeks; otherwise, the Inspectorate SZW can impose a fine of €500 per day, rising up to €40,000, on your employer.

 Minimum wage Amsterdam

-In a 2018 salary survey by recruitment consultants Robert Walters, research showed 23% of professionals in the Netherlands received a pay rise of at least 5% in 2017, while 45% expect a further rise of at least 3% in 2018.
-In Amsterdam, the number of jobs available in 2017 increased by 10%, well below the 24% recorded in Eindhoven and 22% in Rotterdam.
+A 2018 salary survey by recruitment consultants Robert Walters found that 3% of professionals in the Netherlands received a pay rise of at least 5% in 2017, while 45% expected a further rise of at least 3% in 2018.
+In Amsterdam, the number of jobs available in 2017 increased by 10%; this was well below the 24% recorded in Eindhoven and 22% in Rotterdam.

-You can find estimates of wages in the Netherlands on www.loonwijzer.nl (in Dutch).
+You can find estimates of wages in the Netherlands on Loonwijzer (in Dutch).

 Salaries in the Netherlands

-Read the government’s guide to the Netherlands’ minimum wage.
+Read the government’s guide on the minimum wage in the Netherlands.